#1 in Australia for education and educational research*

 The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing the first year of this course.
-The cost will vary depending on the units you choose, your study load, the length of your course and any approved Credit for Prior Learning you have.
+The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning.

+One year full-time study load is typically represented by eight credit points of study.
 Each unit you enrol in has a credit point value.
-The 'Estimated tuition fee' is calculated by adding together 8 credit points of a typical combination of units for that course.
-Eight credit points is used as it represents a typical full-time enrolment load for a year.
+The 'Estimated tuition fee' is calculated by adding together eight credit points of a typical combination of units for your course.

 You can find the credit point value of each unit under the Unit Description by searching for the unit in the Handbook.

-A Deakin scholarship could help you pay for your course fees, living costs and study materials.
-If you've got something special to offer Deakin – or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
-Search or browse through our scholarships
+A Deakin scholarship might change your life.
+If you've got something special to offer Deakin – or you just need the financial help to get you here – we may have a scholarship opportunity for you.

-For more information go to 'My Course My Career'
+For more information go to 'DeakinTALENT'

 Course learning outcomes

 Deakin's graduate learning outcomes describe the knowledge and capabilities graduates can demonstrate at the completion of their course.
 These outcomes mean that regardless of the Deakin course you undertake, you can rest assured your degree will teach you the skills and professional attributes that employers value.
 They'll set you up to learn and work effectively in the future.

 Course Learning Outcomes